Faculty & Professional Development

 - The Accessible Syllabus Training Series video tutorials demonstrate the 8 key steps towards creating an accessible digital syllabus for your course.
 To complete the training, please visit Accessible Syllabus Training.

 Equipment for media creation is available to Faculty for check out for limited time periods.
 Check out equipment by emailing firstname.lastname@example.org with your needs at least 3-5 business days in advance.
-Examples of available equipment are:
+Available equipment includes:

 - Web Cameras